abdulfatir/abdulfatir.github.io/about.md

 permalink: /about/
 ---

-I am a second PhD student at the [School of Computing](https://www.comp.nus.edu.sg/), National University of Singapore, advised by Dr. [Harold Soh](https://haroldsoh.com/).
+I am a second year PhD student at the [School of Computing](https://www.comp.nus.edu.sg/), National University of Singapore, advised by Dr. [Harold Soh](https://haroldsoh.com/).
 I primarily work on deep generative models.
 Currently, I am working on learning disentangled representations, their implications and use cases.
 For more details, take a look at my [CV]({{site.base}}/files/CV.pdf) and my [Github profile](https://github.com/abdulfatir).

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}